sjhoeksma/ratelimit-policyd/README.md

 ### END OF CONFIGURATION SECTION
 ```

+**Take care of using a port higher than 1024 to run the script as non-root (our init script runs it as user "postfix").**

-Default configuration should be fine.
+In most cases, the default configuration should be fine.
 Just don't forget to paste your DB password in ``$db_password``.

 Now, start the daemon: